harperreed/emfit-summary-bot/readme.md

 It can be called from cron and once it sends the morning message it will not send it again until tomorrow. i hope.

+## I am now using chat webhooks. it is prety solid and kind of annoying.

 Example text:

     Good Morning, Harper! 😃